sangche/utxo-workshop/README.md

 The following demo takes you through a scenario where:
 - Alice already owns a UTXO of value 1000 upon genesis
-- Alice sends Bob a UTXO with value 120, sends herself a UTXO with value 580, tipping the remainder to validators
+- Alice sends Bob a UTXO with value 120.
+At the same time, she sends herself a UTXO with value 580, tipping the remainder to validators

-This is multiple TransactionOutputs demo.
+So, this is multiple TransactionOutputs demo.

 1. Compile and build a release in dev mode
 ```